espressif/esp-idf/examples/network/sta_to_eth/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

-# TinyUSB Network Control Model Device Example
+# WiFi station to "Wired" interface L2 forwarder

 (See the README.md file in the upper level 'examples' directory for more information about examples.)

-Network Control Model (NCM) is a sub-class of Communication Device Class (CDC) USB Device for Ethernet-over-USB applications.

-In this example, we implemented the ESP development board to transmit WiFi data to the Linux host via USB, so that the Linux host could access the Internet.

-As a USB stack, a TinyUSB component is used.

-## How to use example
+This example aims to demonstrate 1-1 bridge using WiFi station and one of these interfaces (so called *wired* in this example)
+- Ethernet (supported for all targets)
+- USB acting as NCM device (supported for ESP32-S2 and ESP32-S3)

-This example demonstrate usage of USB NCM device as USB-WiFi bridge.
-It also allows for reconfiguring WiFi settings using a virtual network in NCM device.
+It also allows for reconfiguring WiFi settings using a virtual network in the Ethernet.
 The reconfiguration mode is initialized if the WiFi settings are not available, connection fails or manually by long pressing the Boot button (GPIO0).
 It is possible to configure WiFi settings (SSID and password) in a browser on an address `"wifi.settings"` or using unified provisioning.

+## How to use example

+This example could be used to *bring* wireless connectivity to devices that support only Ethernet (or USB Ethernet implemented as NCM device).
+This example also supports runtime configuration of WiFi settings by means of a webpage or unified provisioning.

 ### Hardware Required

-Any ESP board that have USB-OTG supported.
+Any board with either Ethernet of USB-OTG supported.

-#### Pin Assignment

-_Note:_ In case your board doesn't have micro-USB connector connected to USB-OTG peripheral, you may have to DIY a cable and connect **D+** and **D-** to the pins listed below.

-See common pin assignments for USB Device examples from [upper level](../../README.md#common-pin-assignments).

 ### Configure the project